These mini Gluten free banana bread loafs make great gifts and freeze well!

-I use GFJules (affiliate link) and I love it because I do not have to worry about adding xanthan gum and it doesn’t make my baked goods taste like beans.
+I use GF Jules.
+I love it because I do not have to worry about adding xanthan gum and it doesn’t make my baked goods taste like beans.
 If you have a favorite flour, by all means use it.
 If it does not already have xanathan gum, you will need to add 1 teaspoon per 1 cup of flour.

 Measure the bananas.

-Banana bread almost always calls for buttermilk/ Does anyone ever have buttermilk on hand?
+Banana bread almost always calls for buttermilk, but does anyone ever have buttermilk on hand?
 I don’t and I’m not buying it for one recipe.
 I always use 1 teaspoon of vinegar and enough milk to make half a cup.